Solaris Shade and Harvest Module

 | Global | Settings → System | Lat/lng, timezone |

-| Zone | Facility → Zone detail → Solaris | Orientation, harvest mode/setpoint, glare limits |
+| Zone | Facility → Zone detail → Solaris | Orientation, harvest mode/setpoint/rate, glare limits |

-| Module | Modules → Solaris | Defaults, scope, active hours, runtime |
+| Module | Modules → Solaris → Setup | Defaults, scope, weather option, active hours, training options |

 | Automation | Automation → Tasks | Builtin tasks (normally leave enabled) |